 - People with taking medicine for hypothyroidism should talk to their doctor/pharmacist.

-If the Neurocept complex in 1Db Goddess could really increase acetylcholine levels, this might cause headaches if levels go too high.
+If the Neurocept complex increases acetylcholine levels, this might cause headaches if levels go too high.
 People with medical conditions should ask their doctor before using any product that claims to increase acetylcholine levels.
 If the product really does increase acetylcholine, the results can be very bad.

 Ashwagandha may stimulate the immune system.
-Ashwagandha has also been associated with at least one case of extreme hyperthyroidism (toxic levels of thyroid hormone, also called thyrotoxicosis).
-In one report from 2005, a 32-year old woman developed thyrotoxicosis after taking ashwagandha in an herbal supplement for a few weeks.
+While probably rare, ashwagandha has been associated thyrotoxicosis, a condition where thyroid hormone levels too high.
+In one report a 32-year old woman developed thyrotoxicosis after taking ashwagandha for a few weeks.
 Symptoms subsided after the supplement was halted.
-Symptoms of thyrotoxicosis can include sweating, rapid heart rate and anxiety among others.
+Symptoms of thyrotoxicosis can include sweating, rapid heart rate, and anxiety among others.

 How Much Does 1 Db Goddess Cost?